khalilliu/awesome-github-repos/data.md

 *   [FellouAI/eko](https://github.com/FellouAI/eko) - Eko (Eko Keeps Operating) - Build Production-ready Agentic Workflow with Natural Language - eko.fellou.ai

-*   [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
+*   [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability

 *   [ajnart/dcm](https://github.com/ajnart/dcm) - DockerComposeMaker (DCM) is a self-hostable website to help you pick and create a docker-compose.yml file for your home server.
 Discover new containers, discover and share a config in a couple of clicks!